 - Avocado or olive oil spray

-For lunch, this fajita-style salad hits the spot.
-It’s loaded with nutrient-dense carbs from the peppers, lettuce and salsa, lean protein from the beef and healthy fat from the fresh avocado.
+For a simple and quick lunch, this fajita-style salad hits the spot.
+It’s loaded with nutrient-dense carbs from the peppers, lettuce and salsa, lean protein from the beef, and healthy fat from the fresh avocado.

 Flank Steak Fajita Salad